funnicus/helikuparinen.fi/docs/SERVER.md

 ### Symlinks

-The sites-available directory contains all the **server block** configurations (virtual host in apache terms).
-Server blocks/virtual hosts allow us to host multiple websites on a single webserver (which is obviously useful).
+The sites-available directory contains all the **server block** configurations (Virtual host in apache terms).
+Server blocks/Virtual hosts allow us to host multiple websites on a single webserver (which is obviously useful).
 This allows me to host my site at beta.helikuparinen.fi for testing out it in the wild and helikuparinen.fi for the actual production ready site.

 The sites-enabled directory contains [symbolic links](https://www.howtogeek.com/287014/how-to-create-and-use-symbolic-links-aka-symlinks-on-linux/) (symlinks/soft links) to files in sites-available folder.
 This allows you to selectively disable and enable server blocks as you wish.